-His organization, Open Source Ecology, works through a variety of methods and programmes.
-It is perhaps the best known for the Global Village Construction Set (GVCS).
-The GVCS is a set of 50 most important machines that it takes for modern life to exist – everything from a tractor, to an oven, to a circuit maker.
+Jakubowski founded Open Source Ecology (OSE) in 2003 in order to make closed-loop manufacturing a reality.
+The mission of the organization is to create a collaborative economic platform that optimizes development, production, and distribution – via open source collaboration – to accelerate innovation to unprecedented levels.
+OSE works through a variety of methods and programmes.
+It is perhaps best known for the Global Village Construction Set (GVCS), a set of the 50 most important machines that it takes for modern life to exist – ranging from a tractor, to an oven, to a circuit maker.

 We had a chance to speak with Marcin Jakubowski on Social Design Insights, where he and our host Eric Cesal spoke about the future of agriculture, industry, and how to make more evolved humans.
 Join us below at the link.